devoter-xyz/devoter-app/src/components/README.md

 ### Props Summary

 This component does not accept any direct props.
 It derives its behavior and placeholder text from the current URL path.
+The integrated filter dialog is currently UI-only and does not apply filtering logic.

 ## WalletProvider